RobertL31/fuddly/docs/source/tutorial.rst

 +++++++++++++++++++++++++++++++

-The model walker infrastructure can helps you if you want to define a stateful disruptor that performs operations on the provided data, for each of its node (or for specific nodes of interest), one node at a time.
+The model walker infrastructure can helps you if you want to define a stateful operator that performs operations on the provided data, for each of its node (or for specific nodes of interest), one node at a time.